Abdominojugular test

 The abdominojugular test, also known as abdominojugular reflux (AJR), is a physical examination test useful in diagnosing right ventricle dysfunction, particularly right ventricular failure.

 AJR is a test for measuring jugular venous pressure (JVP) through the distention of the internal jugular vein.
 A positive AJR test correlates with the pulmonary artery pressure and thus is a marker for right heart dysfunction, specifically right ventricular failure.

 Reflux in this context means backup of the circulatory system and is not to be confused with reflex.

 Procedure

-The patient is asked to lie down at 30 degrees with his/her head tilted 45 degrees to the left.
-Then an oblique light is used to illuminate the jugular region of the neck to help in identifying the internal jugular vein.
-Care must be taken not to confuse it with the external jugular, whose beating is more easily seen under the skin due to it being more superficial.
-In patients with severe right heart congestion, observation of the internal jugular might not be feasible due to its distention all the way into the upper neck and skull.